Sacrality Practice: Sacred Spaces and Places

 aferguson@fetzer.org

 What is the present state and future development of spiritual care?
-From December 11 to 13, 2019, the Chaplaincy Innovation Lab was grateful to partner with the Fetzer Institute on a convening and dialogue focused on just that.
-We welcomed spiritual care providers from an array of professional contexts and educational backgrounds including healthcare, higher education, social movements, state and federal agencies, and more.
+Since December 11 to 13, 2019, the Chaplaincy Innovation Lab is grateful to partner with the Fetzer Institute on a convening and dialogue focused on just that.
+We welcome spiritual care providers from various professional contexts and educational backgrounds, including healthcare, higher education, social movements, state and federal agencies, and more.

 A Story of Spirituality Today